jeswin/humanist/README.md

 send to alice bob carol. text Hello, world..
 ```

 One more thing.
-If the period is not immediately followed by a space, it does not require any special handling.
+If the period is not immediately followed by a space, it does not require escaping.
 In the following example 'jeswin.pk' does not require 'escaping'.

 ```bash
 send to jeswin.pk@jeswin.org text Hello, world.